Illinois Republican Party: After the 1990s

 By the late 1990s, though, Illinois had started to become more Democratic in presidential elections, partly because the Republican's social conservatism in other states had started to alienated many Northeastern and some Midwestern Republican voters.
 Illinois rapidly became more Democratic in the second half of the 1990s and early 2000s.
 In contrast, most GOP candidates in Illinois gubernatorial and U.S. Senate races in recent years have been almost indistinguishable from Democrats on both social and fiscal issues, with the notable exception of Peter Fitzgerald who won the Senate race in 1998.
-While this tendency has helped Illinois GOP candidates in the suburbs, it has alienated many conservative voters downstate.
+While this tendency has helped Illinois GOP candidates in the Chicago and St. Louis Metro East suburbs, it has alienated many conservative voters downstate.

 Other than a brief majority from 1995 to 1997 as a result of the Republican Revolution, the Republicans have been in the minority in the state House of Representatives since 1982.
 In 2002, while the Republicans did well in 2002 midterm elections nationwide, the Illinois Republicans lost their majority when a Democrat became Illinois governor for the first time in 26 years and Democrats gained control of the Illinois Senate, putting the party in the minority for the first time in state history.